 41 Fun Things to Do in Boston (Full Guide!)

 The city of Boston is filled with lots of fun things to do!
 Boston contains plenty of historical sites, the world-famous Freedom Trail, excellent sports teams, and a beautiful harbor.
 There is something fun for everyone to do in Boston!
 We have frequently visited Boston, and it’s one of our favorite cities.
-In this post, we’re sharing our list of 41 fun things to do in Boston.
+I’ve visited Boston with my husband, with friends, and with my family.
+In this post, I’m sharing my list of the best things to do in Boston.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I may earn commissions from qualifying purchases.